nidar-shana/CloneOfQ/README.md

 # CloneOfQ
-Cloning a banking chatbot Q.
+Cloning a banking chatbot Q using RAG.